Origin

 Name Days

-- 30 November (Feast of Saint Andrew)
+- 30 November (Feast of Saint Andrew – widely celebrated in Christian calendars, including in Australian churches)

 Name Pairings